-The purpose of the Ministry of Education (MOE) Taiwan Scholarship is to encourage outstanding American students and individuals to pursue degree programs in the Republic of China (Taiwan).
+The purpose of the Ministry of Education (MOE) Taiwan Scholarship is to encourage outstanding American students and individuals to go study and pursue degree programs with universities or colleges in the Republic of China (Taiwan).

 The MOE provides each recipient of the MOE Taiwan Scholarship with the following:

-2. Subsistence allowance: The MOE will provide each recipient undertaking undergraduate studies with a monthly stipend of 15,000 NTD; it will provide each recipient undertaking postgraduate studies with a monthly stipend of 20,000 NTD.
+2. Subsistence allowance: The MOE will provide each recipient undertaking undergraduate studies with a monthly stipend of NTD$15,000; it will provide each recipient undertaking postgraduate studies with a monthly stipend of NTD$20,000.

-There are seven (7) openings available for the MOE Taiwan Scholarship 2020-2021.
-Eligible applicants from Arkansas, Colorado, Kansas, Louisiana, Mississippi, Missouri, Oklahoma, and Texas are welcome to submit applications.
+There are seven (7) openings available for the MOE Taiwan Scholarship 2022-2023.
+Eligible applicants from Colorado, Kansas, Missouri, Arkansas, Louisiana, Mississippi, Oklahoma and Texas are welcome to submit applications.